 Curation & Interpretative Design

-He frequently supplies meticulously researched content for exhibitions and advertising campaigns.
-His clients include Flahavan’s, Pernod-Ricard (Jameson), Irish Whiskey Assets, Illva Saronno / 1751 (Royal Oak Distillery), Waterford Whiskey (Mark Reynier), Weir ‘s (jeweller) and Maxmedia.
+He frequently supplies historical content for exhibitions and advertising campaigns.
+Other clients include Guinness, Flahavan’s, Pernod-Ricard (Jameson), Irish Whiskey Assets, Illva Saronno / 1751 (Royal Oak Distillery), Waterford Whiskey (Mark Reynier), Weir ‘s (jeweller) and Maxmedia.

-Turtle is engaged in an ongoing collaboration with Irish Rail, for whom Turtle created a series of 50 history panels.
+Between 2019 and 2022, Turtle created a series of 50 history panels for Irish Rail.
 Each panel tells lesser-known stories about the locality around 50 railway stations around Ireland.
 The purpose of the text and images is to brighten the day of the general commuter.

 Film Script & Direction